 Hozak Farms - Clinton, PA

 Hozak farms offers pumpkin picking, pumpkin painting, maze, farm animals and straw pile.
 Free hayrides to the pumpkin patch on weekday afternoons in October.
-Their fall festival is open weekends beginning September 29th and throughout October.
+Their fall festival is open weekends beginning in late September and throughout October.
 It has been running for more than 30 years.
 Festival has no admission fee and also includes musical entertainment, face painting and scenic hayrides through the woods.
 The address is 488 Anderson Hozak Rd., Clinton, PA 15026.
 This is 26 miles west of Pittsburgh.

 Schramm’s Farms and Orchards - Jeannette, PA